hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

     open connection.)"

-For AXoT this requirement is restated: AXoT clients SHOULD re-use an existing open TLS connection when starting any new AXoT session to the same primary, and for issuing SOA queries, instead of opening a new connection.
-(Non-AXoT session traffic can also use an open TLS connection.)
-The number of TLS connections between a secondary and primary SHOULD be minimized.
+For AXoT this requirement is restated: AXoT clients SHOULD re-use an existing open XoT connection when starting any new AXoT session to the same primary, and for issuing SOA queries, instead of opening a new connection.
+The number of XoT connections between a secondary and primary SHOULD be minimized.

 Valid reasons for not re-using existing connections might include:

-* reaching a configured limit for the number of outstanding queries allowed on a single TLS connection
+* reaching a configured limit for the number of outstanding queries allowed on a single XoT connection
 * the message ID pool has already been exhausted on an open connection
 * a large number of timeouts or slow responses have occurred on an open connection
 * an EDNS0 Keepalive option with a timeout of 0 has been received from the server and the client is in the process of closing the connection

-If no TLS connections are currently open, AXoT clients MAY send SOA queries over UDP, TCP or TLS.
+If no XoT connections are currently open, AXoT clients MAY send SOA queries over UDP, TCP or TLS.

 [@RFC5936] says: